core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 : A set of topics.
 A topic collection is hosted as one collection resource (See {{Section 3.1 of I-D.ietf-core-interfaces}}) at the broker, and its representation is the list of links to the topic resources each corresponding to a topic.

 topic:
 : A resource used for configuration of the subcription and publication properties, which can be set by a client or by the broker.
 A topic is represented as a CBOR map containing the topic properties as top-level elements.
-A topics is hosted as a resource at the broker.
+A topic is hosted as a resource at the broker.
 All topic resources associated with the same topic collection share a common base URI, i.e., the URI of the topic collection resource.

 topic property:
 : A single element of configuration information that is associated with a topic.